opencontainers/image-spec/image-layout.md

 ## Open Container Initiative Image Layout Specification

-The OCI Image Layout is a slash separated layout of OCI content-addressable blobs and [location-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage#Content-addressed_vs._location-addressed) references (refs).
+The OCI Image Layout is a slash separated layout of OCI content-addressable blobs and [location-addressable](https://en.wikipedia.org/wiki/Content-addressable_storage#Content-addressed_vs._location-addressed) reference tags (tags).
 This layout MAY be used in a variety of different transport mechanisms: archive formats (e.g. tar, zip), shared filesystem environments (e.g. nfs), or networked file fetching (e.g. http, ftp, rsync).
 Given an image layout a tool can convert a given ref into a runnable OCI Image Format by finding an appopriate manifest from the manifest list, unpacking the filesystem serializations in the correct order, and then converting the image configuration into an OCI Runtime config.json.

-The image layout has two top level directories:
+The image layout has two directory structures:

 - "blobs" contains content-addressable blobs.
 A blob has no schema and should be considered opaque.
-- "refs" contains [descriptors][descriptors].
+- "refs/tags" contains [descriptors][descriptors].
 Commonly pointing to an image manifest.
+Other subdirectories under `refs/` are reserved for future use.

 It also contains a file that is used to identify the layout version: